Protecting a way of life!

-A Land Management Ordinance will establish how areas will look, what is allowed, and what is not allowed (residential areas, businesses, farms, etc.).
+The development regulations & ordinances will establish how areas will look, what is allowed, and what is not allowed (residential areas, businesses, farms, etc.).
 Also of importance is what the process will be for approving anything submitted to Building and Planning.
 What will staff approve, what will need to be submitted to the Planning Committee, and what will need to have three readings and a public hearing for approval?
 Look at current ordinances here.
-Chapter 24, Land Management (zoning), has been reviewed by the LMO Steering Committee and recommended to the Plannning Committee. should be reviewed prior to the Public Meetings: here.
-There remains one more meeting then to Council.
+Chapter 24.
+LMO Scrapped.

 The Edgefield County Comprehensive Plan identifies the Merriwether District as a prime location to focus growth.
 Stating: Fortunately for the county, the Merriwether area and the southern end of the US-25 (Edgefield Road) corridor generally have less productive agricultural lands.
 Therefore, less important agricultural lands are likely to be lost on a large scale to industrial or residential growth in the next five years.

-It is not just happening in Merriwether, it is happening all across Edgefield county - fast and furiously land is being cleared and dense housing units are on the rise!
+It is not just happening in Merriwether, it is happening all across Edgefield county , the State and our Nation.
+Land is being cleared and dense housing units are on the rise!
+Choose to Remain Unique

 Merriwether and most of Edgefield County represents for many a refuge from the hectic areas surrounding us.
-Time and again citizens have declared "we do not want to be Columbia County nor NA with all the fast paced growth."
+Citizens say "we do not want to be Columbia County nor NA with all the fast paced growth."
 Yet here we are.
-Leaders' visions are growth for revenue while citizens understand that what people are saying comes from watching what has happened in other areas, and that rather than improving the lives of those citizens, those changes have had detrimental effects on the high quality lifestyle everyone seeks.
+Watching what has happened in other areas, citizens understand this fast paced massive growth by those seeking to increase revenue discover rather than improving the lives of those citizens, those changes have had detrimental effects on the high quality lifestyle everyone seeks.
 We understand if you wait long enough that evidence will show itself.
 Listen to what one Columbia County Planning Chair has to say here.....EC we are hurling head long into the same situation, one we have tried to avoid.
 Edgefield County is a unique place to live, work, and play and that is what we should be highlighting.
 That is what people discover and come daily to enjoy, just as we do.
 This massive, high density, and fast growing progress has negative impacts on infrastructure, schools, roads, police, fire and EMS services.
 Listen to what this Chair (above link) has to say about when this was zoned and what he recommends you do before you purchase property....visit the Planning commission, check with the police and with the schools for future plans....and what good does that do when those things can all change with zoning requests.
 Also not shown in the abbreviated news was this is a PUD development much like Windsor.
 When you are not paying attention this is what happens.
-The last phase of planning - zoning ordinances are scheduled to be completed this fiscal year.
-See the Meetings + Events the time to speak up is now.
-Let your voice be heard or accept what happens.
+The last phase of planning - zoning ordinances are now being reveiwed and updated.

 As surrounding areas and neighboring communities become densely populated and overcrowded, developers are focusing on large land parcels for new housing developments.
 Planned Unit Developments (PUDs) offer the highest profitability therefore they seek the highest density.
 Plans for more of these higher density developments are under consideration.
 Planned developments consist of a mix of larger lots, smaller lots, town homes and possible commercial within the community.
 They will both contain greenspace and HOA facilities.
 Schools affected in these subdivisions will be Merriwether Elementary, Merriwether Middle, Fox Creek, and Strom Thurmond.